urras/pirateget/README.md

 Also, ThePirateBay had some downtimes during the download.
 I tried to "catch" them, but I still lost about 100-300 torrents.
 I am too lazy to sort them out now.
 Sorry.

-Anyway, you can run this script with:
+Anyway, you can run this script (requires cURL) with:

     perl piratebay.pl